improving-minnesota/angular-training/labs/lab-08-directives.md

   expect($scope.pageConfig.name).to.equal("pageConfig2");
 });
 ```
-- This test does the following for us:
-  - Sets another expectation for an API call for a page of employees
-  - Makes the call to request the employee page
-  - Flushes the mock http backend
-  - Checks that the `pageConfig` on scope is the response.

 - Now run the tests, using `grunt karma:unit` in a separate console from your `runapp` and `watch` tasks.
 - Did they pass?